C3NZ/Minecraft-Scrape/README.md

   - Used to pull the website and stores it as a string

 ##Future implementations
--Optimised code (So far very sloppy and crowded with comments)
+- Optimised code (So far very sloppy and crowded with comments)

 ##Known issues
--Large Growth rate upon first log entry
+- Large Growth rate upon first log entry